montoyamoraga/tiny-trainable-instruments/docs/2-wiring.md

 Breadboards are built so that within each of the rows, the 5 tie points in the columns labelled `a-e` are electrically connected inside the board and act as a single electrical node, and same with `f-j`.

-Adicionalmente, hay 2 columnas a cada lado de la protoboard, donde cada columna está interconectada entre sí.
-Convencionalmente, conectamos el voltaje positivo a la columna `+`, y tierra a la columna `-`.

 In addition, there are 2 columns to each side of the breadboard, where each column is one electrical node.
 Conventionally, we connect the positive voltage to the column labelled `+`, and the ground to the column labelled `-`.

 A full breadboard guide is available at [https://learn.adafruit.com/breadboards-for-beginners/breadboards](https://learn.adafruit.com/breadboards-for-beginners/breadboards).

 ## Arduino microcontroller

-The ArduinoNano BLE 33 Sense we are using has 30 pins in total, 15 on each side.
+The Arduino Nano BLE 33 Sense we are using has 30 pins in total, 15 on each side.
 The official pinout is available at [https://content.arduino.cc/assets/Pinout-NANOsense_latest.pdf](https://content.arduino.cc/assets/Pinout-NANOsense_latest.pdf).

 We recommend placing the microcontroller at the top of the breadboard (C1 to C15 and G1 to G15) with the USB Micro port facing up.